 The game publisher sets the experiment in Game of Whales.
 He defines:

-- what players will take part in the experiment
+- which players will take part in the experiment

 - how many behaviors will be checked.
 Depending on this the number of groups is chosen.
 It's a good way to keep one group without any changes in behavior.

-- how many the experiment participants should be included in each group (in %).
+- how many experiment participants should be included in each group (in %).

 - what behavior should be applied to the player from the appropriate group.
 The rules can be defined via the group's payload.